MIT, Penn, Harvard, and Florida: Universities as Rightwing Props and Battlegrounds

 I have no way of knowing whether the blowback from those alternative scenarios would be worse, as bad as, or better than the current situation.
 I do know, however, that the problem is not that the presidents gave "evasive" answers, because that is not what they did.
 They were asked a simplistic -- in fact, an idiotic -- yes/no question, and they said that things are not so simple.
 "It's actually quite complicated and context-specific" is the only right answer, but any attempt to delineate complications and context would be attacked as lawyerly or insufficiently human.

-In other words, this is ultimately not an echo of the 1988 presidential faux-debate in which Michael Dukakis responded to a weird (and frankly disgusting) hypothetical question about his wife being raped and murdered by offering a canned response about the death penalty.
+In other words, this is ultimately not an echo of the 1988 presidential faux-debate in which Michael Dukakis responded to a weird (and frankly disgusting) hypothetical question about his wife being raped and murdered by offering a canned answer about the death penalty.
 Even that situation was ridiculous and unfair, but Dukakis could have done better by offering a more human response.
 By contrast, in Congress last week, I see no way in which any response by one of the witnesses would not have led exactly to the same criticism: "Genocide is bad, but you're dithering and saying that it's not as simple as I say it is."

 Why am I so confident about that alternate history?
 Turning now to that Post op-ed by Philip Bump that I mentioned above, the larger point is that Republicans cannot allow any discussion of higher education to be anything but anti-elitist performance art.
 Bump asked exactly the wright questions: "Why is [Gov. Ron DeSantis] trying to reshape higher education in Florida?
 What’s the problem he’s ostensibly trying to fix?"